DannyBoyNYC/newsela-project/readme.md

 Run `$ yarn` and `$ yarn run dev` (or `npm` equivalents).

 The only Session worth looking at for now is "Front-End-Summer19".
+I wrote and prepared all the lessions.

 ## Features